 It makes the results far less useful if you skip questions, we put them in there for a reason.
 So, ensuring you provide some feedback in all areas when asked is very helpful.
 If for some reason you feel a question is not applicable, don’t just skip it, let us know why, we always like to know this and it helps us develop better survey methods into the future.

 The instructions provided are typically in line with what we expect to advertise to the product for its intended use, so we want the product to taste the best it can in that form.
 We all know what if you add protein powder to a milk, banana, honey and cinnamon smoothie it probably tastes better, eggs also taste better mixed with flour, sugar, butter and milk, but then I am not really tasting eggs anymore.
 Following instructions is key.

-Make sure your location, and timing for tasting is ideal.
-It’s not a good idea to do a taste testing if you are rushed, thirsty, or you have just brushed your teeth.
+Make sure your location and timing for tasting are ideal.
+It’s not a good idea to do taste testing if you are rushed, thirsty, or have just brushed your teeth.
 All these things can impact your tasting experience. opt for a time such as mid-morning, not after a coffee or breakfast and when you have some uninterrupted time to do the testing and consider your results.

 While we love to have feedback from multiple people in some situations, don’t invite others into the tasting until you have a really clear opinion of your own, that way you avoid bias and influenced opinion.

 You may not think that someone else’s opinion will sway your own, but we promise, it will.

 As mentioned above, taking your time to taste test is important.
 Sipping each protein, going back again, and even a third time is very acceptable and normal in the tasting.